jailbirt/theeye-docs/docs/core-concepts/user-management.md

   * theeye_viewers or none to assign to viewers group

-2. Login into TheEye to complete the registration.
+1. The Domain Controller administrator, search the user and add the group to it.

+2. The user must login to TheEye to register and create a profile to operate with de granted permissions.

+At this point the user will be assigned by default to a pre-configured on-premise organization.

-3. After successful registration the user can be invited to any organization by the Owner.
+3. After successful registration the user will be ready to be invited to any organization by the users with Members control permissions.

-By default all new users will be assigned to a default on-premise organization.
-This is a core integration setting.